udel-biotm-lab/BioProKGTM/textmining/README.md

 # Text Mining Pipeline

-This project involves setting up the text mining environment and performing various text mining tasks.
+This project involves setting up the text-mining environment and performing various text-mining tasks.
 Below are the steps to set up the environment and execute the necessary scripts.

 ## Table of Contents